Doron-L/PriceOfCall/README.md

 | industries     | 28             |

-The amount of data data:
+The amount of data
 Data size: 320k calls
 Cleaned data:  <40k calls
 Picked-up: < 15k calls

 In addition to the lack of enough data, the features didn't seem to have a lot of predicted power.
 I tried to speculate why two features that initially I thought will have information didn't have.